Nerd Prescribed

 How much does a small business website cost?

 A small business website starts at €3,000 for a single-page site.
-Most businesses spend between €3,000 and €10,000 depending on the number of pages and features.
-Complex sites with booking systems or online shops can cost €15,000+.
+Most businesses spend €3,000–€10,000 depending on the number of pages, features, and whether they want someone to manage it ongoing.
+A full custom build with booking, e-commerce, or SaaS features can reach €15,000+.

 How much does a one-page website cost?